Phoenix Suns NBA Championship Odds 2023-24

 Odds To Reach Playoffs |

 Phoenix put up the best fight against the reigning champion Denver Nuggets in last year’s postseason, which should be a positive sign heading into this season.
-Further, the Suns were missing their starting point guard Chris Paul, who missed another massive chunk of the playoffs due to untimely injuries.
+Further, the Suns were missing their starting point guard, Chris Paul, who missed another massive chunk of the playoffs due to untimely injuries.
 Ultimately, Phoenix decided to move on from CP3 and brought in All-Star Bradley Beal to fill his shoes.

-Reasons Why Phoenix Suns Can & Can’t Win NBA 2023-24 Championship
+Reasons Why Phoenix Suns Can & Can’t Win 2023-24 NBA Championship

 Strengths